Capaci bombing took place on this day 31 years ago.

-To mark the 30th anniversary of the murders of Falcone and Borsellino, Italy has issued a special €2 coin in their honour.
+Last year Italy marked the 30th anniversary of the murders of the two anti-Mafia judges by issuing a special €2 coin in their honour.

-Commemorative events will take place across Italy on 23 May, with mayors to hold a minute's silence at 17.57, the exact moment of the Capaci bombing.
+Commemorative events will take place across Italy on 23 May, with state broadcaster RAI marking the anniversary by devoting numerous programmes to the fight against the Mafia.

 Latest Yellow Pages